Canon 200D vs Panasonic LX100

-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in June 2017 and September 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2014.
 The 200D is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Panasonic LX100